How To Cycle A Shrimp Tank?

 Nitrosomonas sp. and Nitrospira sp. naturally create and colonize in your tank gradually.
 But if you want to boost up this process, you can try the following tips.

-• The squeezing of a mature bio-filter media sponge will offer you some of the essential bacteria that will boost up your cycle.
+- The squeezing of a mature bio-filter media sponge will offer you some of the essential bacteria that will boost up your cycle.
 So, if you can manage it from a good/professional aquarist or a local fish shop it will be great.
 But make sure it is disease-free.
 Muckier media will be better.

-• The Bacteria bottles (limited food with no air in a sealed bottle) available on the market work but many of them do not contain the correct Nitrospira sp. bacterium.
+- The Bacteria bottles (limited food with no air in a sealed bottle) available on the market work, but many of them do not contain the correct Nitrospira sp. bacterium.

 Why Is Your Cycle Taking So Long?

-Do not pay heed to your neighbors, friends, acquaintances, and do not be upset seeing their instant success.
+Do not pay heed to your neighbors, friends, or acquaintances, and do not be upset seeing their instant success.
 Your cycle will be finished when it will reach its goal.
 It may be a short or long period.

 There is no problem with your processor dosage.
 The bacteria you introduce in the cycle may be growing very slowly.
 So, keep patience and wait.